MicrosoftDocs/dynamics-365-project-operations/articles/psa/psa-eol-faq.md

 ### How long does the upgrade last?

 The average upgrade takes about three hours to complete, but we have seen customer upgrades take more than six hours.
-The lenght of time an upgrade takes depends on your data and customization volume.
+The length of time an upgrade takes depends on your data and customization volume.
 Every customer should test the upgrade on a test org that is a copy of your production org so run time or upgrade issues aren't a surprise in your production org.

 ### In a standard upgrade, failed upgrades can be retried.
 Is this also true for upgrading PSA 3.x to Project Operations?

-It's only true for transient errors, like errors related to environment infrastructure, etc. For permanent errors, like data corruption, retrying doen't help.
-For any upgrade failure, if the error is unclear from the Admin Portal, look for detailed error infomation in PSA **Settings** \> **Upgrade Logs**.
+It's only true for transient errors, like errors related to environment infrastructure, etc. For permanent errors, like data corruption, retrying doesn't help.
+For any upgrade failure, if the error is unclear from the Admin Portal, look for detailed error information in PSA **Settings** \> **Upgrade Logs**.
 If the error is missing or unclear, reach out to the Microsoft Support team.

 ### Do my role and permission setups carry forward, or do I have to do another security review of the system?